evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 }
 ```

-then, the function as to be associated with a name via a custom activator:
+Then, the function as to be associated with a name via a custom activator:

 ```go
 evmosActivators = map[int]func(*vm.JumpTable){